Ali-Alameer/transformer_hardware_feasibility_pilot/README.md

 To evaluate long-stream performance, we simulated extended video sequences by **concatenating Kinetics-400 clips** into continuous ~30-minute streams.
 The model processed these streams using a **fixed-length sliding window** of 32 frames per forward pass.

 Our memory-aware architecture supports temporal reasoning over **30-minute video sequences**.
-Pilot experiments on a custom dataset (supporting calculations provided in the accompanying GitHub repository) confirmed that **30-minute inference requires approximately 2.5–3.5 GB VRAM per stream**, excluding parallel batch replication.
+Pilot experiments on a custom dataset (supporting calculations and code are provided in this GitHub repository) confirmed that **30-minute inference requires approximately 2.5–3.5 GB VRAM per stream**, excluding parallel batch replication.
 Accordingly, a single **96 GB GPU** can process **approximately 32–40 video streams in parallel**, enabling large-scale behavioural analysis deployments.

 Peak GPU memory usage remained approximately constant throughout the entire 30-minute sequence because: